 There is also generous sign-up bonus.
 Earn 80,000 Ultimate Rewards points after you spend $5,000 in the first three months.

 Finally, if that wasn't enough, it's a Visa Signature card.
 You get all the perks associated with Visa Signature.
 This includes auto rental collision damage waivers, warranty extention, roadside dispatch, travel and emergency assistance, lost luggage reimbursement, global entry statement credit, lounge access, and more.

 And the annual fee is only $95.
 That's why it's in my wallet.

 The Business Gold Rewards Card from American Express

-The difference is that of those five categories, you pick one to earn 3X.
-You don't earn 3X on them all.
-You earn 2X on the others.
+The difference is that of those five categories, you pick two to earn 4X.
+You don't earn 4X on them all.
+You earn 1X on the others.

-And not only are you limited to one category but you only get the higher rate on your first $100,000 in spending.
+Plus, on the two categories, you get the higher rate on your first $150,000 in spending.

 (If you can't get the Ink Business card, this is a great alternative)